LMFT: Degree Programs and Training to Be a LMFT

 A master's degree in marriage and family therapy prepares students to work with individuals in confronting and handling issues within a marriage or family.
 Students learn to analyze personal relationships and the mental and emotional effects those relationships have on individuals.
 Programs help students to develop skills in working with individuals of all ages.

-Upon graduation, students learn to understand client needs, develop therapy plans, improve the relationships of clients and their family members, stay within legal and ethical boundaries and define desired outcomes for clients.
-A bachelor's degree is required for admission into a master's degree program.
+Upon graduation, students can understand client needs, develop therapy plans, improve the relationships of clients and their family members, stay within legal and ethical boundaries and define desired outcomes for clients.

 The curriculum of a marriage and family therapy program typically includes a practicum in a counseling setting and/or internships.
-Topics covered in the marriage and family therapy coursework may include:
+Topics covered may include:

 - Family origins